 Math can be a polarizing subject: the rigid formulas and complex problem-solving of mathematics are loved by some and loathed by others.
 But whether you love it or hate it, everyone needs to learn math at some point.
-And while there may not be an easy way to learn maths, there are a range of strategies and techniques that can help students understand it faster.
+And while there may not be an easy way to learn maths, there is a range of strategies and techniques that can help students understand it faster.

 Before we get into the ‘how’, let’s cover the ‘why’.

 It may seem like math has no importance in life for most people, but this couldn’t be further from the truth!
 We all use mathematics every day without realizing it.
 Splitting a dinner bill, operating a cash register and counting the minutes until your parking meter runs out are some of the more obvious uses for your math skills, but some are less obvious.

 Problem solving – the process of working through every detail of a problem to find the right solution – is a fundamental life skill, and studying math improves our ability to solve problems in all areas of life.
 This can be anything from figuring out where a smell is coming from by eliminating all other possible causes to finding the quickest way to get to work in a traffic jam.